RadGPT: Constructing 3D Image-Text Tumor Datasets: Related Work

-Even scarcer than per-voxel tumor annotations are reports.
-No public abdominal CT dataset has real-world radiology reports (i.e., from a medical institution).
-Actually, only one public abdominal CT dataset, M3D-Cap \cite{bai2024m3d}, has some text annotations.
-They are captions, sourced from the Radiopedia website \cite{gaillard2011radiopaedia}, along with CT scans.
-However, these scans do not meet clinical standards.
-They are 2D JPG/PNG image series instead of standard 3D NIfTI or DICOM volumes.
-Thus, they lack information that is essential for precise tumor measurement by AI, like inter-image spacing and Hounsfield units (HU) \cite{zhou2022interpreting}.
-Conversely, the CT scans in \dataset\ have this information, being sourced from \numofhospitals\ medical institutions in standard format.
+Real-world radiology reports are even rarer than per-voxel tumor annotations.
+At the time of writing, no publicly available abdominal CT dataset contains authentic clinical reports.
+Only one dataset, M3D-Cap \cite{bai2024m3d}, provides textual captions (sourced from Radiopaedia \cite{gaillard2011radiopaedia}), \ul{but its scans are 2D JPG/PNG image series rather than standard 3D NIfTI or DICOM volumes.} Consequently, crucial information such as inter-slice spacing and Hounsfield units (HU) is missing \cite{zhou2022interpreting}.
+In contrast, CT scans in \dataset\ were collected in standard formats from \numofhospitals\ medical institutions, retaining clinically important metadata.
+As another unique quality, our reports are paired with tumor and organ masks---fostering the development of segmentation-assisted report generation AI.

-Due to the scarcity of abdominal CT reports in public datasets, only two models for abdominal CT report generation exist: M3D \cite{bai2024m3d} (public) and Merlin \cite{blankemeier2024merlin} (unreleased).
-However, both were solely evaluated with text similarity metrics, like BLEU and ROUGE \cite{lin2004rouge}.
-These standard LLM evaluation metrics can be highly influenced by changes in the report style, even when underlying diagnoses do not change (\S\ref{sec:results_metric}).
-In contrast, \method\ enables evaluating AI-made reports using diagnostic sensitivity and specificity, which are clinically relevant metrics \cite{xia2022felix,cao2023large}.